RagurivonRaguri/python-p4-validation-constraints/README.md

 ## Learning Goals

 - Define constraints and validations in data processing.
-- Restrict database input to specific formats using constraints.
+- Restrict database input to specific formats using constraints .

 ***